0xAX/asm/content/asm_3.md

         mov     rbp, rsp
         ;; Put the value of the first parameter of the function from the edi register on the stack with the location rbp - 20 bytes. mov     DWORD PTR [rbp-20], edi
-        ;; Put the 2 to on the stack with the location rbo - 4 bytes. mov     DWORD PTR [rbp-4], 2
+        ;; Put the 2 to on the stack with the location rbp - 4 bytes. mov     DWORD PTR [rbp-4], 2
         ;; Put the values of the first parameter of the function to the eax register. mov     eax, DWORD PTR [rbp-20]